 Oxford Languages defines discipline as “the ability to control one’s feelings and overcome one’s weaknesses; the ability to pursue what one thinks is right despite temptations to abandon it.”
 So when I say self-discipline is everything, I mean that literally.
-Discipline demands a certain level of self-control – despite the overwhelming amount of distractions and bad temptations life can present you, being able to rise above it and posses the will to overcome it is essential.
-It also demands strong will power and determination to actual follow through.
+Discipline demands a certain level of self-control – despite the overwhelming amount of distractions and bad temptations life can present you, being able to rise above it and possess the will to overcome it is essential.
+It also demands strong willpower and determination to actually follow through.
 And, of course, we can’t forget the practice of creating and consistently following good habits.

 Self-discipline Begins & Ends With You

 One of the first steps to establishing good self-discipline is to create and maintain a positive perspective.
 If you are insecure about who you are or wary about the person you want to become, you probably will never make it to the end of your goals or it will take what feels like an eternity to get there.

 It’s good to begin by making a list of the character qualities you want to strive for and then figuring out what you need to change or alter about yourself and your perspective to achieve them.
 For example, I have found that over the years I have been someone who lacks patience and the ability to simply let things go.
 Issues with this has come up in everything from past jobs I’ve had to basic social interactions with friends and family.
 So I began to study ideas and philosophies to help get me to that alternative perspective.